kayabaNerve/serai/coins/grin/README.md

 We need to actively participate in such TXs for them to even appear on-chain.

+### Single-interaction Variant

-This can be successfully performed as follows:
+This can be performed with just a single interaction as follows:

 1) Users create an output to an independent private key, which they intend to transfer to Serai.
 2) Users perform a Dealer KG of the output's private key to the Serai validator